Free 50-point store self-assessment

 5. Compliance & Governance

-Skipping governance is the fastest way to get an AI project killed by legal or IT.
+Skipping governance is the fastest way to get an AI project killed by legal or your payment processor.

-• 1.We know which data types in our business are sensitive (PII, PHI, financial).
+• 1.We know which data types in our store are sensitive (customer PII, payment data, order history).

-• 2.We have reviewed whether HIPAA, SOC 2, GDPR, CCPA, or PCI applies to our use case.
+• 2.We have reviewed whether PCI DSS, GDPR, CCPA, or SOC 2 applies to our use case.

-• 3.We know whether we need a Business Associate Agreement (BAA) with our AI vendor.
+• 3.We know whether we need a Data Processing Agreement (DPA) with our AI vendor.

-• 4.We have decided whether AI-generated decisions need human approval before action.
+• 4.We have decided whether AI-generated decisions (refunds, discounts) need human approval before action.

 • 5.We can audit (log + review) what the AI did and why, for each major action.